 For further assistance, please contact IRS (https://www.irs.gov/).

 What period does this tax credit cover?

-1098-Ts, which are mailed each year on or before January 31, are for the immediately preceding calendar year.
+1098-Ts, which are available online for those opted-in electronically and/or mailed each year on or before January 31, are for the immediately preceding calendar year.

 Is Seattle University an eligible institution?

 Yes.
 Seattle University is an eligible institution of Higher Education recognized by the U.S. Department of Education and the IRS.